Earwax Removal

 Patients are now able to refer themselves to the age-related hearing loss service without the need for a GP referral.

-If you are aged 55 or over and are experiencing hearing and communication difficulties and feel you might benefit from a hearing assessment and rehabilitation including the option of trying hearing aids, please complete this self-referral form and give this to your chosen provider.
+If you are aged 55 or over and are experiencing hearing and communication difficulties and feel you might benefit from a hearing assessment and rehabilitation including the option of trying hearing aids, please visit the Stay Well website complete this self-referral form and take it to your chosen provider.
 Details of the providers available are included within the form.

 If you suffer from earwax built up or suspect that you may have a build-up of earwax, please perform 2 weeks self-management as set out in the following information leaflet: Blocked ears - wax - patient information.pdf